 Goals, incorrectly, assume that we already know what we want.
 Interestingness is more humble.
 It makes up its mind as it moves, slowly blowing from one thing to another until it grasps something that lies beyond prediction.
 Looking ahead and imagining scenarios has a place.
 But what is most relevant is unfolding around us right now, and it doesn’t care what we thought about it yesterday.

-Playing at the intersection of science, art, and philosophy.
+Playing at the intersection of philosophy, science, and art.
 Trying to be less wrong.
-I share my more intimate thoughts at www.designluck.com/community.
+I write here now: zatrana.substack.com/subscribe.

 About this Anthology